1-888-746-8388

 Suppose you're up for a more extended journey and want to explore additional attractions in the area.
 In that case, you can combine a visit to Horseshoe Bend and Monument Valley with other nearby gems like Antelope Canyon, the Grand Canyon, Bryce Canyon National Park, and Zion National Park.

-That's exactly what we do on our 3-day tour from Las Vegas.
+That's exactly what we do on our 3 day Grand Canyon tour from Las Vegas.
 In fact, we visit Horseshoe Bend and Monument Valley on the same day!

 Whether you're captivated by the graceful curve of Horseshoe Bend or the majestic sandstone monoliths of Monument Valley, you're sure to create lasting memories in this awe-inspiring part of the country.
 Get your camera ready, pack your sense of wonder, and hit the road to explore the incredible beauty that awaits you!